h4ndl3m3n0t/my-basic-docker-env/README.md

 # Docker Yii Development setup

-## This is my own custom basic development setup using docker + yii framework (use this for development environment only).
+## This is my own custom basic development setup using docker + yii framework (use this for development environment only)

 - ' conf ' directory - handles the configuration files of nginx and php.ini